pcewing/dotfiles/README.md

 * Mutt - Text based email client

 ## Initial Setup and Installation (Arch Linux)
 First things first, install a base image of Arch Linux.
 I can't automate this for you but the [Arch Wiki][ArchWikiInstall] will walk you through it.
+If you aren't on Arch Linux, you're out of luck and will have to install everything manually.

 Once you have an Arch install, the install and link scripts will do most of the work for you.
+The install script is what I use when I'm imaging a system and thus it will install additional packages I need that you may not want.
+Use it at your own discretion.

 CAUTION: The install script installs the graphics drivers that match my graphics card at home; remove/edit those lines if your card requires a different driver!
 ```bash
 sudo pacman -S git
 git clone https://github.com/pcewing/dotfiles.git ~/.dotfiles